top of page

 • Large & giant breeds: 5–7 years

-Common Signs of Aging
+Common Signs of Aging: What to Look For

 Knowing the difference between normal aging and concerning signs can help your dog live comfortably.